bernhardAxonIvy/doc/source/engine-guide/installation/upgrade.rst

 -------

 #. :ref:`Stop <control-center>` the |ivy-engine|.
 #.
-Either convert the system database with the :ref:`engine-config-ui`.
+Either convert the system database with the :ref:`Engine Cockpit <engine-cockpit-systemdb>`.
    Or set ``autoConvert`` property to true in the :ref:`ivy-yaml`.
 #. :ref:`Start <control-center>` the |ivy-engine|.
 #. :ref:`Redeploy <deployment>` all converted/migrated Axon.ivy projects.